 The word ‘crumble’ features in so many of my desserts here on tvfgi.
 I just love the ease of this kind of recipe, and the way it can play with so many different kinds of fruit fillings.
 Here the sour cherries mingle nicely with the brown sugar and oats, which in turn make these bars extra chewy.
 Once cooled they’re easy to eat right out of hand, so even though I photographed them with a fork, you won’t need one.

-The difference between sour (Montmorency) cherries and regular cherries
+sour (Montmorency) cherries vs regular cherries

 - Sour cherries are a variety of cherry that happens to be quite tart, and have a very short growing season.
 Unless you frequent a farmers market, or are part of a CSA, you probably won’t see them in their fresh form.